This page contains all the information you need in order to submit a request for Notetaking Support to the Student Accessibility Resources.

-- Most students are able to physically take notes but may miss important key information due to attention or processing delays.
-By providing an accommodation of allowing the student to record lecture they can supplement the notes they take in class.
+- Most students are able to physically take notes, but may miss important key information due to attention or processing delays.
+By providing an accommodation of allowing the student to record lectures, they can supplement the notes they take in class.

 - Our staff can provide recommendations for Notetaking apps or students can check out a LiveScribe Smartpen each semester.

 - Pens can audio record lectures and synchronize with the written notes!